-Place your cleaned out pumpkin open-side down in a roasting pan or casserole dish with 1″ of water.
+Place the cleaned out pumpkin open-side down in a roasting pan or casserole dish with 1″ of water.
 Place in preheated oven and cook for 45 minutes to an hour.
 If your pumpkin is large, it may take a bit longer.
 After 45 minutes, try spearing it with a fork.
 When the fork goes in smoothly after piercing the pumpkin’s skin, it’s finished.

 Step #5 – Separate pumpkin flesh from the skin and puree.

 Let your pumpkin cool to a comfortable temperature.
 Then your pumpkin is cool enough to handle, scrape out the flesh, leaving the skin behind.
-I’ve discovered that scooping from side to side reduces the risk of accidentally gouging he skin.
+I’ve discovered that scooping from side to side reduces the risk of accidentally gouging the skin.
 As you scoop out the flesh, add it to a blender or food processor.
 Puree it until smooth and transfer to a safe container.
 I prefer glass jars, but BPA-free plastic is a good choice as well.

 That’s it!
 Because it was steamed, there may be more fluid than you are accustomed to.
-If you are using your puree for baking, you may want to press out some of the liquid using a cheese cloth.
-Don’t get rid of those juices though.
+If you are using your puree for baking, you may want to press out some of the liquid using a cheesecloth.
+Don’t get rid of those juices, though.
 I’m going to show you a trick to enhancing cookies with the juice during October’s #CookieMonth14.
 If you are using it in a soup or as a dressing for meat, you’ll find that the flavor is much richer using steamed puree.

 Have you thrown out your store bought canned pumpkin yet?
 What is your favorite thing to make with pumpkin puree?
 Share in the comments below.